micropython/micropython/CODECONVENTIONS.md

 - Header files should be protected from multiple inclusion with #if directives.
 See an existing header for naming convention.

-Function, variable and argument names:
+Names:
 - Use underscore_case, not camelCase for all names.

-Type names and declarations:
+- Use CAPS_WITH_UNDERSCORE for enums and macros.
-- When defining a type, put '_t' after it.
+- When defining a type use underscore_case and put '_t' after it.

 Integer types: Micro Python runs on 16, 32, and 64 bit machines, so it's important to use the correctly-sized (and signed) integer types.
 The